 In 20+ years of being a serial entrepreneur, Jason can say, beyond a shadow of a doubt, he would not be where he is today without great coaching.
-Jason’s coaches have given him perspective that he did not have.
-They held him accountable to what he committed to accomplish.
-They gave him real world examples of what could happen if he made certain decisions, and, most of all, helped him work through the business strategies that helped build his company.
+Jason’s coaches have given him a perspective that he did not have.
+They held him accountable for what he committed to accomplishing.
+They gave him real-world examples of what could happen if he made certain decisions, and, most of all, helped him work through the business strategies that helped build his company.

 Jason has been a Vistage member for 18 years as well as a member of YEO, YPO and currently WPO This has put him on the board of advisors for over 50 businesses ranging in size from a few million in sales to well over a billion.

 In the last ten years, Jason has earned his Black Belt in Tae Kwon Do.
 He has also competed in Ironman races around the world, competing in seven 70.3 Ironmans, as well as two full books, and is currently working on his sixth screenplay.
 He enjoys playing guitar, cooking, and spending time with his wife of 20 years and four children ages 9 to 16.

 Jason’s greatest hobby and passion is business.
 Because of this, he works with a limited number of coaching clients.
 Jason remains very active in the day-to-day operations of the companies he co-founded.

 Phone meetings are one hour every two weeks.
 Prior to each meeting, the client must send an email update of what was accomplished during the previous two weeks, what they would like to focus their meeting on, and any other relevant data points.
 At the end of the meeting, the client sends a summary email with exactly what they took out of the meeting and what they are committing to for the next two weeks.